andrewlee8247/ccdr/README.md

 #### System Elements:
 1. Using Google Cloud Scheduler, a recurring cron job is set up where a message is sent to a topic on Google Pub/Sub.
 With Google
 Stackdriver, all system events are logged and monitored.
-All error logs, health check failures, and latency issues are sent as alerts via email and Slack.
+All error logs, health check failures, latency issues, and application status are sent as alerts via email and Slack.
 All data is encrypted with Google-managed encryption keys, which uses AES 256 encryption for data at rest.
-System components satisfy the priniciple of least security
+System components satisfy the priniciple of least security.
 2. The message that is sent to Pub/Sub, sets off a trigger to run a Google Cloud Function.
 The Cloud Function runs code that proceeds to scrape all credit card default data files from the UCI machine learning repository, and uploads them to Google Cloud Storage.
 3. Once files are uploaded to Cloud Storage, another Cloud Function is triggered that runs code to read the data from the recently uploaded files.
 The data is cleaned, transformed, and uploaded back to Cloud Storage as a Parquet file.
 4. A third Cloud Function is then triggered that batch processes the Parquet file and loads the data into a database in BigQuery.
 5. Using the application deployed to Google App Engine, users can run predictions on the newly updated data.
-The application utilizes
-BigQuery ML to serve out predictions as a JSON response.
+Prediction results show whether or not the cardholder will default (Yes = 1, No = 0), and the associated probabilities.
+The application utilizes BigQuery ML to serve out predictions as a JSON response.
 Users can interface with the application via a UI set up with Swagger.
 The application also serves out predictions from HTTP requests via REST API with a JSON payload, and can be plugged in to any front-end
 UI.